domRiddle/ASF/Localization.md

 Every language has two states of completion - translation, and proof-reading.

 Language is considered **translated** when its translation progress reaches 100%.
 At this point every localizable string used by ASF has proper meaning, which is great.
-However, that doesn't mean that there is no room for improvement - community voting is enabled all the time and you can still suggest better translation for already-translated parts, as well as vote for already existing ones.
-Please note that fully-translated languages can still drop below 100% when we change existing strings or add new ones.
-You can set up appropriate crowdin notifications if you'd like to receive an e-mail when this happens.
+However, that doesn't mean that there is no room for improvement - community voting is enabled all the time and you can still suggest better translation for already-translated parts, as well as vote for existing ones.
+Please note that fully-translated languages can still drop below 100% when we change existing strings or add new ones during development.
+You can set up appropriate crowdin notifications if you'd like to receive e-mail when this happens.

 Selected languages might have appropriate proof-readers that validate translations and approve final versions.
 This is final pass after translation takes place and allows to further improve localization.